pan-long/3DPointVisualisationWithOpenGL/README.md

 - this tool is developed and tested under `jdk 1.6` && `jogl`
 - known issue: UI layout got problems under `jdk 1.7`

+####Notice
+This tool is only used to visualise 3d points.
+It DOES NOT "calculate" the normal vector, curvature or any additional information not provided in the input file.

 ####Contact Us
 Pan Long: aga.panlong@me.com
 Tang Ning: nus-tn@hotmail.com